Allan Megill

 Fall Semester 2023: I shall be teaching a new class, HIEU 3501, Academic History, Public History, & Other Kinds.
 This class is primarily intended for beginning history majors, but is not limited to that group.
 Students will read, research, and write about the connections and tensions between academic history and non-academic histories, such as public history, memory-oriented and justice-oriented histories, as well as the burgeoning genres of mediatic history, in which past events and situations are re-presented in vivid ways in art installations, films, TV series, video games, and other, still-developing, digital and AI media.
 The first few weeks of the semester will offer an introduction to history as an evidence-based discipline.
 In the rest of the semester students will explore how this aspect of history relates to the various other aspects of our human interest in history -- affective, aesthetic, moral/ethical, and, of course, propagandistic.
 There will be considerable emphasis on students' own reading, researching, and writing/thinking, with well-signposted deadlines along the way.
 I shall also be teaching HIEU 3812: Marx as philosopher and social scientist.
 This class explores the development of Marx's thinking from its roots in his simultaneous engagement, as a young man born in Trier in southwestern Germany, with both the Western philosophical tradition and with the political and social conditions of his own time.

-I often teach HIEU 1502, which, by a history department rule, is restricted to first-year and second-year students.
-It is not restricted to students who intend to major in history -- on the contrary, I welcome first-and second-year students with a variety of academic and career goals.
-The class puts a heavy emphasis on evidence-based thinking and on clear writing.
+In the last ten or so years of my teaching at UVa I often taught HIEU 1502, which, by a history department rule, is restricted to first-year and second-year students.
+I generallly had a mix of students in that class.
+Most were not aiming to be history majors, but had an interest in history, philosophy, and/or social and political theory.
+It is not restricted to students who intend to major in history -- on the contrary, I welcomed first-and second-year students with a variety of academic and career goals.
+The class put a heavy emphasis on evidence-based thinking and on clear writing.
 These skills are useful for everyone.
 Further, the class will give you insight into how real historians think, which will be useful to you even if you do not take any other history class.
 However, I suggest that you do take some additional classes in the history department, not only for the information they will give you, but also for their modelling of evidence-based thinking concerning the wide diversity of human societies.

 Various documents describing or otherwise connnected with these, and other, courses that I teach can be found on my academia.edu site: https://virginia.academia.edu/AllanMegill/Teaching-Documents .